 Following the March 1 announcement, the Daily Beast reported that six additional victims had come forward to press charges.
 One woman claims she was 17 when she first met the couple.
 Per her account, Tiny gave her drinks and pills that made her feel “hot and sweaty.”
 She says she then passed out and woke up the next morning “naked on a bed … bleeding from her vagina” and “felt discomfort in her anus.”
 A trip to the hospital revealed “trauma to her anal cavity due to intense anal penetration,” she says.

-Now, the LAPD has confirmed it is investigating the allegations
+In May, the LAPD confirmed it would be investigating the allegations

 “The Harrises have not spoken to or been contacted by the Los Angeles Police Department (LAPD), the Las Vegas Police Department (LVPD) or, indeed, any member of law enforcement from any other jurisdiction in the country.
 Even assuming the story in the Daily Beast is close to accurate, it appears the LAPD ‘accuser’ has chosen once again to remain anonymous, thereby preventing us from being in a position to disprove or refute her allegations — or even examine them.
 Meanwhile, although we now appear for the first time to have the name of an ‘accuser’ who supposedly filed a police report with LVPD, we have absolutely zero details about her or her claim.”

-T.I. also appears to address the allegations in a newly released track called “What It’s Come To.”
-The lyrics, which he posted on Instagram, talk about being “up against some lyin’ ass bitches.”
-He also says, “Go put yo face and reputation on it / These kind of claims deserve more than anonymous provocative conversation, don’t it?” which seems to refer to the unnamed people who have accused him of assault.
+Shortly after the news of the LAPD’s investigation, T.I. appeared to address the allegations in a new track called “What It’s Come To.”
+The lyrics, which he posted on Instagram, talked about being “up against some lyin’ ass bitches.”
+He also said, “Go put yo face and reputation on it / These kind of claims deserve more than anonymous provocative conversation, don’t it?” which seems to refer to the unnamed people who have accused him of assault.